Skip to contents

 Future Developments

 While the current implementation focuses on transmission trees, the package is designed with extensibility in mind.
-Future versions will support phylogenetic trees and Directed Acyclic Graphs (DAGs) more generally.
+Future versions will support phylogenetic trees and graphs more generally.